Sino-Metal Leach

 Labour Worker Rights

 Some workers reportedly work 12-hour shifts, compared to the eight-hour shifts outlined in Zambian law and standard in every other copper mining and processing operation in the country.
-Miners in certain departments at Sino Metals work 78-hour weeks without sufficient overtime,
+Miners in certain departments at Sino Metals work 78-hour weeks without sufficient overtime.

 Project Impacts